maltejur/discord-screenaudio/README.md

 ### Requirements

 - Basic building tools
+- An up-to-date system (I can't guarantee that it works on Debian or Ubuntu 20/21)
 - CMake
 - Qt5 and QtWebEngine
 - **PipeWire** (it currently doesn't work with PulseAudio)